About AIDSVu

 Downloadable Datasets

-United States data for the overall national-level, along with those at the regional, state, and county levels are available for download.
-The latest national, regional, state, and county data are available for 2008-2020 HIV New Diagnoses, 2020 HIV Prevalence, Late Diagnoses, Linkage to Care, Receipt of Care, Viral Suppression, and Mortality, and 2012-2021 PrEP utilization and PNR.
+United States data for the overall national level, along with those at the regional, state, and county levels are available for download.
+The latest national, regional, state, and county data are available for 2008-2022 HIV New Diagnoses, 2022 HIV Prevalence, Late Diagnoses, Linkage to Care, Receipt of Care, Viral Suppression, and Mortality, and 2012-2023 PrEP utilization and PnR.
 These datasets are organized by year in the downloadable datasets section of the website under tools and resources, and then are broken out by geography and indicator.
-The data comparisons are in their own dataset, and data on urbanicity at the county-level can be found in the prevalence and new diagnoses county datasets.
-There are additional datasets available to download for PrEP at the county-level.
+The data comparisons are in their own dataset, and data on urbanicity at the county-level can be found in the data comparisons county dataset.
 Contact info@aidsvu.org if additional information is needed.

 Dataset Variables